-9.4.7 The applicant advises that any potential adverse effects on a small number of properties closest to the north west corner of the unit are significantly outweighed by the overriding benefits of the current layout compared to the indicative Outline consent layout to the vast majority of other nearby residents.
-In particular, by removing buildings in the more open and visually sensitive northern area of the site as previously shown in the indicative Outline masterplan, and replacing them with car parking, substantial landscaping, and tree planting, those properties to the north west will have an improved outlook compared to that that considered acceptable at Outline stage.

-9.4.8 On balance, it is officers view that the amended proposal is acceptable in terms of its layout.
-It achieves a reasonable spatial separation distance to residential properties and the site is separated from neighbouring residential properties by a mature landscaping belt which is to be substantially enhanced.
+- 9.4.7 The applicant advised that any potential adverse effects on a small number of properties closest to the north west corner of the unit are significantly outweighed by the overriding benefits of the current layout compared to the indicative Outline consent layout to the vast majority of other nearby residents.
+In particular, by removing buildings in the more open and visually sensitive northern area of the site as previously shown in the indicative Outline masterplan, and replacing them with car parking, substantial landscaping, and tree planting, those properties to the north west will have an improved outlook compared to that that considered acceptable at Outline stage. - 9.4.8 On balance, it was officers view that the amended proposals were acceptable in terms of its layout.
+It achieved a reasonable spatial separation distance to residential properties and the site is separated from neighbouring residential properties by a mature landscaping belt which is to be substantially enhanced. - 9.4.9 However, the application was deferred by planning committee with one of the reasons being the position of the proposed building.
+As such, further amended plans were submitted.
+Although the amendments have not altered the layout, the supporting letter advises: "The Reserved Matters layout results in a far greater offset to residential properties than previously accepted by members in approving the Outline proposals.
+The offset is significantly greater than that which is required for an acceptable development, and demonstrates the location of the development, and relative proximity to residential dwellings, is entirely acceptable." - 9.4.10 It remains the view of officers that the layout of the proposed development is acceptable.